 When creating an organizational system, the goal is to add simplicity back into your life.
 We recommend clearly labeling all containers so that everyone is on the same page with the new method and understands where items go.
 These are the labels we use and are budget friendly.
 Also, fun fact, did you know that when you get rid of original packaging and put the items in bags or smaller containers, you actually save space on shelves?
 Those containers aren’t just attractive, they are purposeful!

 If keeping pantry items in their original packaging will save you time and energy, then do that!
 But perhaps you can take the time to make sure all the labels are facing outwards so it’s easier to read.
-Or maybe, you decide to group items together by how you eat those pantry staples.
-For example, all breakfast items on the top shelf versus dinner ingredients on the bottom shelf.
+Or maybe, you decide to group items together by how you eat. i.e. all breakfast items on the top shelf versus dinner ingredients on the bottom shelf.
 Go with confidence, try and evaluate until you get it the right way.